 Delegated identity model.
 The agent receives a short-lived, scoped token that carries the requesting user's identity and permissions.
 Every downstream call — vector search, database query, API request — runs under that token.
 The agent can only access what the user can access[10].

 Delegated identity is strictly better from a security standpoint, and the price is real infrastructure.
-You need a token exchange mechanism — OAuth2 token exchange, or a custom delegation service — and every system in the pipeline has to honor the delegated token.
-Most vector databases do not natively support this yet, so you end up implementing it at the application layer with pass-through filters.
+You need a token exchange mechanism and every system in the pipeline has to honor the delegated token.
+Most vector databases do not natively support this yet, so you implement it at the application layer with pass-through filters.
 The blast radius shrinks from "everything the agent can touch" to "everything the user could already touch."
 That tradeoff is the entire point.

 Every team bolting traditional access control onto RAG hits the same five failure modes.
 These show up within weeks of deployment, not in theory.